-The fair values provided for the financial liabilities in the notes have been determined on the basis of the interest rates prevailing on the reporting date for the remaining terms and redemption structures.
+The fair values provided for the financial liabilities in the notes have been determined on the basis of the interest rates prevailing on the reporting period for the remaining terms and redemption structures.

 Financial liabilities from finance leases are generally measured at the present value of future minimum lease payments.

-A financial liability is derecognised only when it has expired or when the contractual obligations have been redeemed or annulled or have expired.
+A financial liability is derecognised only when it has expired or when the contractual obligations have been discharged or cancelled or have expired.

 Other non-financial liabilities

 Other non-financial liabilities are carried at their repayment amount.

 Deferred income presented pertains to transitorily deferred charges.